shirakoslurper/shirakoslurper.github.io/docs/blog/posts/sourcing_jp_fish.md

 You're especially in luck if you live in L.A., since many of these operations offer pickup and cheaper delivery. + the benefit of being the first port of entry for such products means less of a chance of your orders getting badly handled.

 - [Ugi Foods](https://www.ugi-us.com/shop): They've got fish coming directly from Shimane Port and I think a partnership with [Sol Japan](https://en.sol.co.jp) and other wholesalers.
-This might be inactive... (?)
 I don't know how "first pick" the fish are and how reliable the selection is, though I imagine it's fairly decent.
+(Edit: A little diggin around and [Nakaji](https://www.instagram.com/reel/DE3jafvMwjo/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==) seems to be coordinating with the folks at Sol Japan to source food from Shimane, so my bet is pretty damn good quality.
+This isn't on Sol Japan's blog, though I imagine it would be a good addition....)
 - [Yokose Seafood](https://www.yokose-seafood.com) (Toyama Bay): This is the U.S. output of [Yokose](https://www.kk-yokose.co.jp), a wholesaler in Toyama Bay.
 Since it's a family business, and since the original business in Japan is quite sizable and handles distribution and packaging of locally sourced ingredients, I can imagine that the quality of the fish and handling is quite good, expecially for local Toyama Bay ingredients (buri, shiro ebi, hotaru ika - they take their pick at the Himi fish market).

 I think I'll try my hand at the latter.